 Adopting this new model requires some organizational shifts.
 To respond to changing market needs, CCLP is adopting new cultural norms: nimbleness, flexibility and entrepreneurialism.
 As CCLP markets directly to jurisdictions, it is having new types of conversations that highlight the organization’s unique value.
 It also is creating business processes for more effective staff planning.
 While the new model requires new approaches, CCLP is already seeing the benefits: it has greater autonomy, it is better able to sustain its work, and it is now able to serve more young people across the country.

 Prepared for the Unforeseeable

 The only constant, as the saying goes, is change.
 To survive and thrive amidst changes, nonprofits and foundations must change the way they operate.
 In addition to AARP, The Haas Jr. Fund and CCLP, we see another great example of this in NeighborWorks America.
 The affordable housing and community development organization has invested heavily in equipping its network members to become market-driven, innovative organizations able to seize opportunities and weather changes.
-As profiled in the upcoming Winter 2017 issue of the Stanford Social Innovation Review, NeighborWorks America is in the midst of implementing a multi-year pilot designed to cultivate innovation throughout its network, helping member organizations diversify revenue by adopting new, technology-enabled sustainable business practices.
+As profiled in the Stanford Social Innovation Review, NeighborWorks America is in the midst of implementing a multi-year pilot designed to cultivate innovation throughout its network, helping member organizations diversify revenue by adopting new, technology-enabled sustainable business practices.